FAQs: Applying for a Service Dog

 Do you train dogs for emotional support?

 We do not.
-Technically under the Americans with Disabilities Act, emotional support dogs do not have public access as they have not been trained specifically for three physical tasks to mitigate a disability.
+Technically under the Americans with Disabilities Act, emotional support dogs do not have public access as they have not been trained specifically to mitigate a disability.

 Do you train therapy dogs?

-We do train therapy dogs, however there are many misconceptions about what a therapy dog actually is.
-Therapy dogs are trained to work with a professional therapist (psychiatrist, psychologist, occupational therapist, etc) to act as a therapeutic partner in their practice.
+We do train therapy dogs for professional and/or licensed therapists and mental health professionals for use in their practice.
+FSD therapy dogs are trained to work with a professional therapist (psychiatrist, psychologist, occupational therapist, etc) to act as a therapeutic partner in their practice.
 A therapy dog is not meant to provide “therapy” to one single individual.
-We train professional therapy dogs and facility dogs for working professionals as well as students pursuing a degree in some type of therapeutic field.

 Do you train seizure alert dogs?